sidbala4023/Trigger/README.md

 3.Write a trigger to prevent Account deletion, if the Account is Active (‘Yes’).
 If Account is not Active(‘No’) the deletion is done.

+4.Write a trigger to insert Contact when an Account is Inserted and populated Contact first name as Account name.